Power, Envy, Shame, and Emptiness: The Dark Side of Narcissism at Work

 For those with narcissistic tendencies, envy serves as a psychological shield against overwhelming feelings of shame and a profound sense of internal void (McLean Hospital, 2024; Ronningstam, 2025).
 The accomplishments or qualities of others can trigger intense discomfort and feelings of defectiveness, prompting defensive reactions aimed at undermining or devaluing those envied figures, such as spreading rumors, stealing credit, or excluding colleagues, to restore a sense of superiority.
 Shame is particularly intolerable for those with NPD (McLean Hospital, 2024; Ronningstam, 2025).
 To protect their self-image, they may project their feelings of inadequacy onto others, accusing them of the shortcomings they fear in themselves.
 When faced with criticism or failure, those with narcissistic tendencies might respond with anger, contempt, or withdrawal.
 Despite outward displays of confidence, they often experience significant internal turmoil, including self-doubt, insecurity, and a persistent fear of being exposed as inadequate.

-Moral injury, a concept developed by Litz and colleagues and further explored by Jennifer Freyd in the context of institutional betrayal, refers to the psychological harm experienced when individuals witness or are forced to participate in actions that conflict with their deeply held moral beliefs (Litz et al., 2009; Freyd, 2014).
+In addition to these personal and organizational impacts, workplace bullying can result in a deeper form of harm known as moral injury.
+This concept, developed by Litz and colleagues in trauma psychology and further explored by Jennifer Freyd in the context of institutional betrayal, refers to the psychological harm experienced when individuals witness or are forced to participate in actions that conflict with their deeply held moral beliefs (Freyd, 2014; Litz et al., 2009).
 In the workplace, moral injury may arise when organizations fail to address bullying or when victims are forced to remain silent due to fear of retaliation.
 This betrayal can compound the trauma of bullying, leading to feelings of guilt, shame, anger, and a loss of trust in the organization (Freyd, 2014; Smith & Freyd, 2014).

 Narcissistic Traits Among Leaders and Executives